HES-XPLAIN/hes-xplain.github.io/docs/documentation/algorithms/training-methods/gradboosttrn.md

 ---

 ### Maximum number of leaf nodes
-*Grow trees with a limited amount of leaf nodes in a best-first fashion.*
+*Grow trees with a limited amount of leaf nodes in a best-first fashion.
+Takes values in the range `[2,∞[`.*

 |  **Property**           | **Value**          |
 |:------------------------|:-------------------|